 Since the previous inspection RQIA has monitored the management of medicines in the home through the reporting of medicine incidents and discussion with other inspectors.

-The three requirements and four recommendations which were made at the previous medicines management inspection on 26 July December 2011 were examined during the inspection.
-The inspectors' validation of compliance is detailed in section 5 of this report.
+The requirements and recommendations which were made at the previous medicines management inspection were reviewed.
+The inspector's validation of compliance is detailed in Section 5 of this report.